ashishsalunkhe/Reddit-Flair-Detector/README.md

 ## Building a Web Application

 Web application has been developed with Python and Flask framework.
-The project has been developed using the tutorial [Flask Mega-Tutorial for Python 3.6](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

 **To run the app:**